derrickkorku/datastructures-algorithms/README.md

 # datastructures-algorithms
-This repo contains java|php code implementations of datastructures and algorithms
+This repo contains implementations of datastructures and algorithms in JavaScript, Java and PHP